FrommeLab/colabfold-pipeline/README.md

 <query_fasta_dir>: Directory containing exactly one .fas file (your query/bait sequence)

 <prey_fasta_dir>: Directory containing one or more .fas files (your prey sequences)

+The query and prey FASTAs should contain nothing but a protein's primary sequence (asterisks at the end are fine).

 Example: